-We’ve compiled a list of the most controversial landmarks out there using reviews and ratings from TripAdvisor to calculate the percentage of excellent, very good, average, poor, and terrible reviews for each monument.
+We’ve compiled a list of the most controversial landmarks out there using reviews and ratings from renowned travel sites to calculate the percentage of excellent, very good, average, poor, and terrible reviews for each monument.
 And well, while our findings might shock you… let’s just say the results speak for themselves, or more so the visitors speak for the monuments!

 Coming out on top is The Palace of Versailles in France.
 Having been described as the epitome of French grandeur in the past, this landmark still couldn't escape the wrath of disappointed travelers.
-Yep, that's right, it's the most complained about monument in the world with almost 10% of its TripAdvisor reviewers ranking it as bad or terrible.
+Yep, that's right, it's the most complained about monument in the world with almost 10% of reviews analyzed ranking it as bad or terrible.

 But don't worry, there are plenty of other head-scratching monuments out there that might leave you wondering why they're even considered tourist attractions.

 In this blog post, we've compiled a list of the most controversial landmarks around the world so that you can plan accordingly this summer and avoid the frustration of asking yourself why you bothered to visit in the first place.
 So, sit back and relax as we take you on a tour of some of the most complained-about monuments out there.